alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 #### DimProduct
-From the `DimProduct` table, the following fields were retained for analysis:
+The analysis incorporated these columns from the `DimProduct` dataset:
 - `ProductKey`
 - `EnglishProductName` (renamed as `ProductName`)
 - `Color`
 Missing values in the `Color` column were replaced with the label `Unspecified` to ensure consistency in product categorisation and visual filtering.

 #### DimGeography
-From the `DimGeography` the following fields were selected to support regional analysis within the dashboard:
+Key geographical fields were extracted from `DimGeography` to enable location-based insights
 - `City` – Provides local-level geographical context
 - `EnglishCountryRegionName` – Renamed as `Country` for clarity and consistency
 - `SalesTerritoryKey` – Enabled connection to higher-level territorial classification